The Business Environment

 Oxnard makes good business sense.
 Oxnard and Ventura County’s economy has grown every year since the national recession ended in 2009, with an annual growth rate of 1.8% in 2016.
 According to the United States Census Bureau, the City of Oxnard’s 2012 total retail sales totaled more than $2.3 billion dollars.
 We are a place where businesses small and large find success.
 With first rate services, competitive business costs, an ideal location for recreation and transportation, solid long range planning and an educated labor force, Oxnard is the ideal business climate for companies to thrive.
 When businesses thrive, the community prospers.

-Starting a Business?
 The City of Oxnard would like to welcome and thank you for choosing Oxnard as the place to operate your business.
 The City would like to make the process of starting a new business or relocating your business to Oxnard as easy as possible.
-Use the following guide to help you through the various agencies and steps involved in starting your business.
+Use the following PDF guide to help you through the various agencies and steps involved in starting your business.
+For startup resources, click here.

 The Economic Development Collaborative promotes jobs and economic growth to maintain the county’s economic vitality through these key programs and services: Business Consulting & Workshops, Loans & Funding Assistance, Manufacturing Assistance Program, and How-to on International Trade.